gmboowa/rMAP-GWAS/README.md

 ```

 This phenotype table is passed to pyseer together with the Panaroo gene presence/absence matrix & Mash distance matrix.

+### Interpretation notes

+Panaroo cluster IDs such as `group_2270` are pangenome feature identifiers, not stable biological gene names.
+These IDs may change across runs depending on the input cohort & pangenome clustering.

+The GenBank annotation rescue step improves interpretability by mapping prioritized clusters back to a species-specific reference where possible.
+Low-confidence matches should be treated as tentative & should retain the original Panaroo cluster ID in reports.

+For small smoke-test runs, the workflow can validate execution, reporting & end-to-end integration, but association results should not be interpreted as final biological or clinical findings without larger cohorts & independent validation.

 ### Population structure handling